dougbutner/tribe.cxc.world/Contributions/Rewarding Manifestations.md

 ## Mystery Raffle Rewards

-Each month, a random contributor will win a prize of BLUX, NFTs, or physical cXc Swag.
+Each month, a random Conjurer will win a prize of BLUX, NFTs, or physical cXc Swag.
 This "Mystery" prize will be announced at each meeting

 Royalties from merch sales will go into a fund used to purchase physical swag.
 Whenever the monthly royalty revenue of the previous month exceeds 20 USD, we will have physical rewards.
 In the event a month doesn't reach this level, BLUX or NFTs will be the prize.